hyds/hds-hydstra-appstream/README.md

 Notes:
 ```
-* This is a test FoxPro system
+ FoxPro system
-* This is a new install of Hydstra Version 11.
+ Hydstra Version 11
-* This system does not have any Thiess data in it -
+ This system does not have any client data in it

 ```